mercat0r/Eden/README.md

 ## Screenshots

-This is a screenshot of the level editor used back in 2001 (unfortunately never released :/).
+Here is a screenshot of the level editor used back in 2001 (unfortunately never released).

 ![alt text](http://www.core-design.com/images/goodies/othergames/roomeditorscreensprojecteden/screen17.jpg)

 ## What is the main goal ?

-The main goal at this moment is to run the game, at least to the main menu, as it will be a big step forward.
+The main goal at this moment is to play the recompiled game, converted to DirectX 9, at least to the main menu, as it will be a big step forward.
+Then, I hope it will be possible to make our own levels...

 ## Notes

-My coding is not perfect :)
+My coding is not perfect...
 Feel free rewriting some of my code if you want to.

 ## Contact